-Our beloved Giants may not have made the Super Bowl this year, but New York City is still proud to be cosponsoring Super Bowl XLVIII at the MetLife Stadium, the first outdoor, cold weather Super Bowl.
-While NFL fans are busy making travel plans, booking expensive hotels and paying crazy high rates, New Yorkers are able to enjoy game day and all the events leading up to it for a much more affordable price.
+Our beloved Giants may not have made the Super Bowl this year, but New York City is still proud to be cosponsoring Super Bowl XLVIII at the MetLife Stadium, the first outdoor, cold-weather Super Bowl.
+While NFL fans are busy making travel plans, booking expensive hotels and paying crazy high rates, New Yorkers can enjoy the game day and all the events leading up to it for a much more affordable price.
 Consider celebrating Super Bowl this year as just one of the many perks of living in New York City.

 While out of towners may need to bring their car into the city to enjoy the festivities and get to the stadium, homeowners in New York City already have a parking space or don’t even need a car.
-As a bonus, you probably don’t even need to put much effort into finding your subway stop.
-And unlike other cities, our subway never sleeps so no matter how late your event runs, you can likely find a train to take you home when it ends.
+As a bonus, you probably don’t also need to put much effort into finding your subway stop.
+And unlike other cities, our subway never sleeps so no matter how late your event runs; you can likely see a train to take you home when it ends.